lime86/TravellingModule/docs/index.md

 	the SCC with [this
 	document](https://twiki.cern.ch/twiki/pub/RD53/RD53ATesting/RD53A_SCC_Configuration.pdf).

--	Tests should be done at room temperature with the chip powered in LDO mode at 1.8V.
+-	Tests should be done at room temperature with the chip powered in *LDO* mode at *1.8V*.
 Powering the chip to 1.8V in Direct Mode will likely to result in permanent damage.

 -	Check that Iref is set to 4.0 uA: Remove the jumper labeled IREF IO,